chaozhi/PolyOrigin.jl/README.md

 ## Usage

-From the julia REPL model, run
+From the julia REPL mode, run
 ```
 julia>using PolyOrigin
 ```